Virtual Machine Migration

 - When validated, live migration is performed without copying over VM disk.

-Live Migration of a VM using Ephemeral Local Storage: Virtual machine has an ephemeral root disk that is located on Ephemeral Local Storage.
+Live Migration of a VM using Ephemeral Local Storage: The Virtual machine has an ephemeral root disk that is located on Ephemeral Local Storage.

-Live Migration of a VM using Volumes only: Virtual machine is using block storage volumes, rather than ephemeral disk.
+Live Migration of a VM using Volumes only: The Virtual machine is using block storage volumes, rather than ephemeral disk.

-- Live migration will migrate the VM without performing storage copy.
+- Live migration will migrate the VM without performing a storage copy.
 The same volumes will continue to be attached to the VM once it's migrated to the target host.

 Live Migration Prerequisites